ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/1-foundations.md

 Using Matrix version: 0.1.0
 ```

-Congratulations, you have constructed a library and a program to test it.
+Congratulations, you have constructed a library and a program to test it!

 ## What have you achieved so far ?

-At this stage, your Matrix project has the following directory structure:
-slightly different on Windows or Linux):
+At this stage, your Matrix project has the following directory structure, which is slightly different depending on whether it is Windows or Linux:

 ```TXT
 Matrix/